flowmitry/x-posts-finder/README.md

 # XPostsFinder – Smarter Conversations on X (Twitter)

-Endless scrolling on X can feel like searching for a needle in a haystack.
-XPostsFinder helps you cut through the noise by automatically surfacing the conversations that actually matter.
+XPostsFinder automatically bookmarks the posts on X that match your interests, so you can skip the scroll and join the right conversations.

 How it works:
 1. Configure AI – add your OpenAI token or connect to a local LM Studio API.